max-tonny8/portfolio/README.md

 2. Navigate to the project directory: `cd portfolio`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm run dev`
-5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the website.
+5. Open [tonny-portfolio.vercel.app](tonny-portfolio.vercel.app) in your browser to view the website.

 ## Available Scripts